luzzou/6D-ViT/README.md

 # Acknowledgement

-We thank for [object-deformnet](https://github.com/mentian/object-deformnet) for releasing their code.
+Our work is built upon [object-deformnet](https://github.com/mentian/object-deformnet), we thank the authors for releasing their code.